korningf/aegis-vault/README.md

 Select a primary email identity, ie the one linked to your git account.

-Create a master gpg keyring - this will be bound to  email identity.
+Create a master gpg keyring - this will be bound to your email identity.

     $ gpg --gen-key"